 In the above example visualization of public transportation mode share by metropolitan area for the largest metros in the United States, estimates are associated with margins of error; however, these margins of error are relatively small given the large population size of the geographic units represented in the plot.
 However, if studying demographic trends for geographies of smaller population size - like counties, Census tracts, or block groups - comparisons can be subject to a considerable degree of uncertainty.

-In the example below, we will compare the median household incomes of counties in the US state of Maine from the 2015-2019 ACS.
+In the example below, we will compare the median household incomes of counties in the US state of Maine from the 2016-2020 ACS.
 Before doing so, it is helpful to understand some basic information about counties in Maine, such as the number of counties and their total population.
-We can retrieve this information with tidycensus.
+We can retrieve this information with tidycensus and 2020 decennial Census data.

 Comparing median household incomes of these sixteen counties illustrates this point.
 Let’s first obtain this data with tidycensus then clean up the